Trip Overview

 Shuttle

 If you base yourself at Urchin or Kaimanawa camp sites off Kaimanawa road you can walk to the put in.
 A car shuttle is easy.
 Drive back south on SH1 to Tree Trunk Gorge Road and drive until you cross the bridge.
 Check out the spectacular view of the Tree Trunk Gorge beneath the bridge.
 Leave a car at the Bridge on Kaimanawa Road.
-If hitching convince your ride they must see the Tree Trunk Gorge view from the bridge (or walk 4 km).
+If hitching convince your ride they must see the Tree Trunk Gorge view from the bridge (or walk 4 km from the highway).

 On Foot